llecaroz/JOCheckboxTreeTable/README.md

 Code authors
 ============
 Most part of codes was initially written by:
+- Enrico Boldrini
+- Lorenzo Bigagli

+Warning:
+AbstractCellEditor.java, AbstractTreeTableModel.java, JTreeTable.java, MergeSort.java, TreeTableModel.java, TreeTableModelAdapter.java stored in the name.lecaroz.java.swing.sun.jotreetable package, are under Sun Microsystems Copyright (1997, 1998) and were modified for supporting new features like contextual tooltips.
+They were initially written by:
 - Philip Milne
 - Scott Violet
-- Enrico Boldrini
-- Lorenzo Bigagli

 LICENSE
 =======
 See the LICENSE file for more details.
-Because this project was initially under a GNU GENERAL PUBLIC LICENSE Version 2, it inherits of this license
+Because the eu.floraresearch.lablib.gui.checkboxtree original project was initially under a GNU GENERAL PUBLIC LICENSE Version 2, it inherits of this license